alem-platform/bootcamp-go/story04/slice_clone/README.md

 # slice_clone

+<p data-story-username="lascar123">Then the question is, why did I stop the research on my own order and turn against those who performed it?
+Has Aberon mentioned anything about it?
+Or maybe about the Pik accident?</p>

 ## Task Description

 Write a function `SliceClone` that creates copy of given slice with identical `values`, `length` and `capacity`.